-In cryptocurrency, which coins are preforming well tends to rotate.
-Sometimes BTC is dominant, sometimes alts are, sometimes ETH or XRP will take the lead, etc.
+In cryptocurrency, which coins are performing well tends to rotate.
+Sometimes BTC is dominant, sometimes alts are, sometimes a single coin like ETH will take the lead.

-In general, Cryptocurrency tends to be pattern-based when it comes to prices and volume.
+In general, Cryptocurrency tends to be pattern-based, especially when it comes to price.

-In other words, which coins have high volume and rapid price increases tends to rotate as buyers and sellers shift from coin to coin like oddly timed clockwork.
+In other words, which coins have high volume and rapid price increases tend to rotate as buyers and sellers shift from coin to coin like oddly timed clockwork.

 There is generally some rhyme and reason here, a run is often spurred on by good news and the end of a run spurred on by bad news, but one should note that what counts as “news” can be pretty weak (a simple internet rumor is often news enough to spark on or squash a run; so keep that in mind).

-Back in May – June 2017 we saw a boom of all cryptos, but specifically alt coins boomed with Ripple and Ethereum seeing all time highs.
+Back in May – June 2017 we saw a boom of all cryptos, but specifically, altcoins boomed with Ripple and Ethereum seeing all-time highs.
 In that period it seemed like any coin could make you rich.
 Then, from September to October, we saw Bitcoin dominance rise.
-Many alts took a back seat while Bitcoin went on a months long run, at a point it looked like alts would never recover!
-Then we saw Bitcoin Cash become dominate while Bitcoin corrected in early November, alts made a small comeback here.
+Many alts took a back seat while Bitcoin went on a months-long run, at a point, it looked like alts would never recover!
+Then we saw Bitcoin Cash become dominant while Bitcoin corrected in early November, alts made a small comeback here.
 Then we saw Bitcoin come back for one of its biggest runs to $20k until November – early December (and it suppressed almost every other coin).
 Then, it switched and Bitcoin cooled off while alts went wild (starting with the top alts Litecoin and Ethereum).
-Then Ripple and other high supply low cost coins became hot, then those cooled off and Ethereum started running again (and the similar longstanding low supply / high cost Moreno began doing well too).
-In between a rotation of minor alts occurred on a daily basis, and we saw attention shift from longstanding coins, to new coins like Cardano, to new coins like Verge, to new coins like Tron, etc. First simple transfer coins like Bitcoin were hot, then privacy coins, then low cost / high supply, then coins with networks like Ethereum and NEO, etc.
+Then Ripple and other high supply low-cost coins became hot, then those cooled off and Ethereum started running again (and the similar longstanding low supply / high-cost Moreno began doing well too).
+In between a rotation of minor alts occurred on a daily basis, and we saw attention shift from longstanding coins, to new coins like Cardano, to new coins like Verge, to new coins like Tron, etc. First simple transfer coins like Bitcoin were hot, then privacy coins, then low-0cost / high supply, then coins with networks like Ethereum and NEO, etc.

 You can essentially see examples of what I’m saying in any cryptocurrency chart on CoinMarketCap.com by looking at the price chart over the history of the coin.
 However, one place it is really pronounced is on this chart which shows the dominance of major coins over time (the chart at the top of the page).
 NOTE: Click the following link for an article on dominance and the rotation.

-You can see that the dominance of popular alt coins like Ripple and Ethereum grow in waves over time as the dominance of Bitcoin shrinks in waves over time.
-This could be leading us to some endgame where Bitcoin is no longer the dominate coin, but if the historic pattern holds, it would be leading us there in a wave-like pattern (not a straight line).
+You can see that the dominance of popular altcoins like Ripple and Ethereum grow in waves over time as the dominance of Bitcoin shrinks in waves over time.
+This could be leading us to some endgame where Bitcoin is no longer the dominant coin, but if the historic pattern holds, it would be leading us there in a wave-like pattern (not a straight line).

 1- NEW MONEY GOES TO BTC